Ladylain/user-permissions-plugin/README.md

         <...>
     }

+The hasUserPermission() function creates a new query each time it's put into the code.

+To optimize this, you could use the following function:
-Add new dynamicMethod to get all permissions in one request to optimize performances.
+- New dynamicMethod to get all permissions in one request to optimize performances.
+> Tips: Call this function one time at the top of the page and store it into a variable (ex. {% set userpermissions= user.getUserPermissions() %})

     /*
      *